Do Turtles Dig Holes?

 Turtle conservation organizations and governments have started efforts to protect turtle nesting sites, and measures include restricting human activity in the area, installing lighting that doesn’t impede the turtles’ navigation to the sea, and educating the public about the importance of turtles.
 Protecting turtle nesting sites allows hatchlings to survive, and some may return as adults to the same site to lay their eggs, ensuring the continuation of the species for generations to come.

-Recommended Reading: Do Turtle Shells Have Nerves?
+Recommended Reading: What Do Turtle Poop Look Like?

 How to Identify Turtle Nests and Protect Them